Important information about your account at Middlesex Savings Bank

 - You and your fellow joint Account owner(s) shall be jointly and severally liable for the obligations incurred under this Agreement and will be bound by this Agreement.
 Each owner on an Account may use any deposit Account(s) service(s) for which that owner is approved.
 In any such event, such action shall be binding upon all Account owner(s).

 5. Customers Age 18 or Under, or 65 or Over

 If you are age 18 or younger or age 65 or older, then you are entitled, upon request, to one savings Account and one checking Account free of certain service charges.
 Other service charges will continue to apply.
 To qualify, you must submit proof of age and be the sole or primary (first listed) Account owner.
-Please refer to our Schedule of Fees for Consumer Banking Products for information regarding fee waivers.
+Please refer to our Consumer Fee Schedule for information regarding fee waivers.